CNelias/IntegerIB.jl/README.md

 The present implementation is adapted from DJ Strouse's paper https://arxiv.org/abs/1604.00268 and his python implementation.

 ## To-do
+* automatize mappings if user doesn't provide any
+* improve display of results
-Implement simulated annealing to get global maxima in a more consistent fashion.
+* Implement simulated annealing to get global maxima in a more consistent fashion.